tolgadur/guided-energy-technical-test/README.md

 # This is some basic readme for the challenge

+You need to set your OpenAI API key in an environment variable called `OPENAI_API_KEY`.

 ## How would I scale this?

 Bunch of issues in this naive approach.
 Amongst others: